thomasburgess/thomasburgess.github.io/_drafts/2021-06-13-Wald-intervals.md

 These CIs often occur when assessing the quality of [Binary Classifiers](https://en.wikipedia.org/wiki/Binary_classification).

 Part of why I wrote this, is I was making the code python code scattered throughout this code.
 I've collapsed them not to drown the text in code.
-To run them, you may need to get [python >= 3.8](https://docs.python.org/3.8/), and the libraries and versiosn listend below:
+To run them, you may need to get [python >= 3.8](https://docs.python.org/3.8/), and the libraries and versions listed below:

 {% details Click to expand common imports and library versions %}